Over a Decade of Social Opinion Mining: A Systematic Review: Review Analysis

 \subsubsection{Emoticons/Emojis}

 Social media can be seen as a sub-language that uses emoticons/emojis mixed with text to show emotions \cite{Min2013}.
-Emoticons/emojis are commonly used in tweets irrespective of the language, therefore are sometimes considered as being domain and language independent \cite{Khan2014}, thus useful for multilingual social opinion mining \cite{Cui2011}.
+Emoticons/emojis are commonly used in tweets irrespective of the language, therefore are sometimes considered as being domain and language independent \cite{Khan2014}, thus useful for multilingual SOM \cite{Cui2011}.

-Even though some researchers remove emoticons/emojis as part of their pre-processing stage (depending on what the authors want to achieve), many others have utilised the respective emotional meaning within their social opinion mining process.
-This has led to emoticons/emojis in playing a very important role within 205 solutions of the analysed studies.
+Even though some researchers remove emoticons/emojis as part of their pre-processing stage (depending on what the authors want to achieve), many others have utilised the respective emotional meaning within their SOM process.
+This has led to emoticons/emojis in playing a very important role within 205 solutions of the analysed studies especially when the focus is on emotion recognition.

 Results obtained from the emoticon networks model in \cite{ZhangL2013} show that emoticons can help in performing sentiment analysis.
 This is further supported by \cite{Jiang2015} who found that emoticons are a pure carrier of sentiment.
 This is further supported by the results obtained by the emoticon polarity-aware method in \cite{LiD2018} which show that emoticons can significantly improve the precision for identifying the sentiment polarity.
 In the case of hybrid (lexicon and machine learning) approaches, emoticon-aided lexicon expansion improve the performance of lexicon-based classifiers \cite{Zhou2014}.
-From an emotion classification perspective, Porshnev et al. \cite{Porshnev2014b} analysed users' emoticons on Twitter to improve the accuracy of predictions for the Dow Jones Industrial Average (DJIA) and S\&P 500 stock market indices.
+From an emotion classification perspective, Porshnev et al. \cite{Porshnev2014b} analysed users' emoticons on Twitter to improve the accuracy of predictions for the Dow Jones Industrial Average and S\&P 500 stock market indices.
 Other researchers \cite{Cvijikj2011} were interested in analysing how people express emotions, displayed via adjectives or usage of internet slang i.e., emoticons, interjections and intentional misspelling.

-Several emoticon lists were used in these studies, with the Wikipedia\footnote{http://en.wikipedia.org/wiki/List of emoticons} and DataGenetics\footnote{http://www.datagenetics.com/blog/october52012/index.html} ones commonly used.
+Several emoticon lists were used in these studies, with the Wikipedia and DataGenetics\footnote{http://www.datagenetics.com/blog/october52012/index.html} ones commonly used.
 Moreover, emoticon dictionaries, such as \cite{Agarwal2011, Aisopos2012, Becker2013}, consisting of emoticons and their corresponding polarity class were also used in certain studies.